rust-lang/rfcs/text/0000-io-error-handling.md

-Compared to the old interface this is more flexible, but, considering that `read_line` is a convenience method, this new design makes it less valuable. with old_io, the code looks like this:
+Compared to the old interface this is more flexible, but, considering that `read_line` is a convenience method, this new design makes it less valuable.
+With old_io the code looks like this:

 ```rust
 let mut my_awesome_string = String::new();